Main Content

 Candidates will be notified of the results of the interviews in September 2023.

-Placement at U.S. Institutions
+Placement into U.S. Institutions

 Once you have been selected as grantee, the application procedure for U.S. universities starts.